roncampbell/NICAR2023/Analyzing nonprofit data in R.md

 > library(xxx) [where xxx is the name of the package -- and notice, this time the package name is NOT in quotes]

-A few more points before we dig in:
+A few more points about R before we dig in:

 * Capitalization matters.
 If a variable is spelled "Cat", don't write "cat" or "CAT".
 * Punctuation matters.
 R will help you by creating parentheses in pairs; don't erase closing parentheses by mistake.